← All writing

 Ship Fast, Then Systematize

 One of the biggest mistakes I made in the early days of Pangea was trying to build the perfect product before we had users who cared.
-We were opinionated about what the world wanted, and we invested heavily in custom software when we could have shipped something faster and simpler.
-That instinct — to build it right the first time — cost us years.
+The instinct — to build it right the first time — cost us years.

 The lesson I eventually learned, and the principle I operate by now, is this: ship fast, then systematize.
 Get something into the world, see if anyone cares, and only then invest in building the systems to scale it.

 But speed without systems creates chaos.
-Here's the tension: if all you do is move fast, you accumulate technical debt, operational debt, and organizational debt that eventually buries you.
+If all you do is move fast, you accumulate technical debt, operational debt, and organizational debt that eventually buries you.
 The companies that scale are the ones that know when to shift from exploration to systematization.
-You ship the scrappy version to prove the concept.
-Then you build the dbt transformations, the automation workflows, the dashboards, the proper architecture.
-The order matters.

-The framework I use now: Start with the smallest thing that could possibly work.
+Start with the smallest thing that could possibly work.
 No feature flags, no configurability, no abstraction layers.
 Just make it work.
-Talk to users immediately — not after launch, during development.
-The best product decisions come from watching someone use what you built and listening to what they say.
+Talk to users immediately.
 Once you have signal, systematize ruthlessly.
 Build the data infrastructure, write the automations, create the dashboards.
 If you do something twice, automate it the third time.
-And keep your hands in the product.
-I still talk directly to customers and push code to production in the same day.
-That's not a phase — that's the model.

 The future of building belongs to people who can move between creation and systematization fluidly — who know when to be scrappy and when to be rigorous.
 AI makes the fast part faster.
 But knowing what to build, and when to build it properly, is still the hard part.